saiprabhakar08/multi-tenant-saas/README.md

 ---

-For questions or support, please refer to the demo video or check the health endpoint status.
+For questions or support, please check the health endpoint status.